vineetred/JavaDungeon/README.md

 * We create a 5 x 6 (row x column) non-wrapping maze with an interconnectivity degree of 0, along with a treasure threshold of 25%.
 Everything is generated randomly so these test runs might not be exactly the same each time it is run!
 This run simulates a user navigating the maze, killing the Otyugh at the end point, and finishing the game!
-We see how the user is greeted when the game ends.
+We see how tshe user is greeted when the game ends.